luckyde/elCanvas/README.md

 Would animate this the same way you would animate it in dom
 ### Types of shapes
-below are the currently suported shape types.
+below are the currently supported shape types.
 Remember to create them with new el.type e.g.

 `var myCircle = new el.circle({x:20, y:20, radius:50 ,style: {fillStyle'red'}});`